Internet Accuracy ProjectInternet Accuracy Project

 In front of a glittering hotel a friend of mine, a critic, was climbing from a cab.
 He seemed at leisure; and I put my question to him.
 He answered me conscientiously, as I was sure he would.

 "There is a type of 'Man About Town' in New York," he answered.
 "The term is quite familiar to me, but I don't think I was ever called upon to define the character before.
 It would be difficult to point you out an exact specimen.
 I would say, offhand, that it is a man who had a hopeless case of the peculiar New York disease of wanting to see and know.
 At 6 o'clock each day life begins with him.
 He follows rigidly the conventions of dress and manners; but in the business of poking his nose into places where he does not belong he could give pointers to a civet cat or a jackdaw.
 He is the man who has chased Bohemia about the town from rathskeller to roof garden and from Hester street to Harlem until you can't find a place in the city where they don't cut their spaghetti with a knife.
 Your 'Man About Town' has done that.
 He is always on the scent of something new.
-He is curiosity, impudence and omnipresence.
+He is curiosity, impudence and, omnipresence.
 Hansoms were made for him, and gold-banded cigars; and the curse of music at dinner.
 There are not so many of him; but his minority report is adopted everywhere.

-"I'm glad you brought up the subject; I've felt the influence of this nocturnal blight upon our city, but I never thought to analyse it before.
+"I'm glad you brought up the subject; I've felt the influence of this nocturnal blight upon our city, but I never thought to analyze it before.
 I can see now that your 'Man About Town' should have been classified long ago.
-In his wake spring up wine agents and cloak models; and the orchestra plays 'Let's All Go Up to Maud's' for him, by request, instead of Haendel.
+In his wake spring up wine agents and cloak models; and the orchestra plays 'Let's All Go Up to Maud's' for him, by request, instead of Handel.
 He makes his rounds every evening; while you and I see the elephant once a week.
 When the cigar store is raided, he winks at the officer, familiar with his ground, and walks away immune, while you and I search among the Presidents for names, and among the stars for addresses to give the desk sergeant."

 My friend, the critic, paused to acquire breath for fresh eloquence.
 I seized my advantage.